Manu098vm/SVResearches/README.md

 ## About
-Collection of various script, tools and random writings about my recent researches on the Scarlet/Violet games.
+Collection of various script, tools and random writings about my early researches on the Scarlet/Violet games.
 They're not meant to be polished products for users, so I won't give support in setup/install/use etc.
-This readme will eventually be updated as I advance in the researches.
 If you're interested in my work and want to discuss it, feel free to ping me on discord #SkyLink98#5946

 ## Credits